How LENR will Affect Strategic Sectors of the Economy Such as Energy

 The effect on oil will be gradual because its use is so widespread.
 It would take several years for LENR generators to become widely available and several more years for manufacturers to mass produce electric vehicles to take advantage of them.
 That means oil use wouldn’t fall as fast as coal use.
 Oil prices might fall because oil that is now burned to generate electricity in countries like Saudi Arabia would be turned into gasoline or diesel fuel instead.
 That means average people might pay lower prices at the pump because the gasoline supply will increase.

 The widespread use of electric cars and the eventual use of LENR powered vehicles might eventually lower demand for oil.
 There would still be a lot of demand for oil though for such uses as plastics and pesticides which would conceivably get cheaper as demand for oil for fuel fell.

 The successful commercialization of LENR will be the end of the so-called green energy revolution.
 The demand for green technologies such as solar panels and wind generators will collapse.
 The rationale behind green technology will be gone because a truly nonpolluting power source will be available.
 There is simply no way that such companies would be able to compete with LENR.

 This energy revolution would take quite some time probably ten to fifteen years but its effects will be profound because the world’s energy sector will be changed beyond belief.
 The main change that average people will notice will be energy that is far cheaper.

-- directly affects several sectors in the economy
+- propane effects in the economy